algotom/broh5/README.md

 compatibility, but typically requires web programming knowledge.

 The [Nicegui](https://nicegui.io/) framework simplifies this, enabling pure Python development of browser-based GUIs.
-This project leverages Nicegui to create an HDF viewer, showcasing its effectiveness for local app development.
+This project uses Nicegui to create an HDF viewer, showcasing its effectiveness for local app development.
-Unlike other HDF/H5/NXS file viewers like hdfviewer, vitables, nexpy, or h5web, which are built using C, Java, Qt/PyQt, or HTML/JavaScript; this project is unique in being a web browser-based HDF viewer written entirely in Python with a minimal codebase.
+Unlike other apps such as Hdfviewer, Vitables, Nexpy, or H5web, which are built using C, Java, Qt/PyQt, or HTML/JavaScript; this project is unique in being a browser-based GUI, but written entirely in Python with a minimal codebase.

 Features